 Delete a prefix list

 Click the trash icon on a Custom list and confirm.
 This removes all its entries and unassigns it from any protection profiles.
-Global lists cannot be deleted.
-This action cannot be undone.
+Global lists can't be deleted, and the action can't be undone.